 The Business Partner shall comply with the corresponding laws and regulations on preventing money laundering and combating terrorist financing.
 It is assumed that appropriate mechanisms have been implemented for reports and financial records to conform to legal requirements.

-When processing personal data, the data protection principles and requirements of the GDPR as well as the relevant applicable data protection laws must be complied with, and the KNAPP Corporate Data Protection Policy must be observed (all the current versions can be found here).
+When processing personal data, the data protection principles and requirements of the GDPR as well as the relevant applicable data protection laws must be complied with.
 The Business Partner shall implement suitable processes to be able to comply with the legal obligations.
 Suitable technical and organizational measures shall be taken when processing all data to ensure their security and confidentiality.

 The right of all employees to constitute employee representation and their right to appropriate remuneration shall be observed and respected, while complying with the relevant applicable legal provisions.
 The Business Partner shall observe the legally permitted maximum working hours as well as the mandatory industry standards regarding regular working hours, overtime including breaks, rest periods, public holiday regulations as well as leave.